 Now, imagine if you had set the goal to six years instead of six months!
 You’d end up feeling miserable trying to force yourself to finish one book per month.
 You might even quit reading altogether.
 Think of the feeling of disappointment/failure you’d have to deal with, knowing you couldn’t reach your goal.
 As you can see, it’d be easier to give it your all, knowing you only have to do it for just a couple of months.

-The important thing to remember about short goals is that they lead to long-term results.
+The important thing to remember about short-term objectives is that they lead to long-term results.
 When a plan is short-term, it gives you the option to decide whether to stop or continue.
 You get to complete the goal as a winner and not a loser.
 When you accomplish your goal, you can decide if you want to extend the plan or just end it.

 Short-Term Goals and Long-Term Vision